opensvc/docs.opensvc.com/source/agent.service.creation.rst

 Where virtualisation is unwanted : low-latency applications, restrictive product compatibility matrices, ...

-.. function:: zone, lxc, vz, jail
+.. function:: zone, lxc, vz, jail, docker

 Prefered mode where it is supported : quite low-latency, low mem and cpu overhead, good control of virtual system from the host system.